NickSzapiro-NOAA/ufs-weather-model/doc/UsersGuide/source/CodeOverview.rst

      - Community Fire Behavior Model
      - https://github.com/NOAA-EMC/fire_behavior

-In the table, the left-hand column contains a description of each repository, and the right-hand column shows the GitHub location of the authoritative component repositories.
+In the table, the left-hand column contains the name of each repository, the middle column contains the repository description and the right-hand column shows the GitHub location of the authoritative component repositories.
 The UFS WM currently uses Git submodules to manage these subcomponents.